Burn the Sky

 Megloinium bombs have left the surface in a nuclear winter.

-The struggle for resourses begins.
+The struggle for resources begins.

 -